psykoshi-uaa/CS201-Project/README.md

 # HOW TO BUILD
 In order to build you will need to install the raylib library following the raylib installation following the build and installation in the [raylib github](https://github.com/raysan5/raylib).
-If you are on windows and using a minGW toolchain run this commandline:
+If you are on windows and using a minGW toolchain run this commandline while your directory is set inside the same directory as main.cpp:

 ```g++ -o starcaller main.cpp src/star.cpp src/particles.cpp src/solarsystem.cpp src/mission.cpp src/marketupgrade.cpp src/ship.cpp -lraylib -lgdi32 -lwinmm```

 If you are on MacOS use this commandline: